Full Time 1yr

 Dr Gordon Watson, MSc Applied Aquatic Biology lecturer

-You will cover a variety of aspects in ecosystem function and management, aquaculture, ecotoxicology and pollution, and advanced laboratory and field skills.
+You will cover a variety of topics in advanced laboratory and field skills, and choose from units that cover marine ecology, aquaculture, ecotoxicology and pollution, and scientific journalism.
 A large amount of your time will also be spent on the research project that will enable you to apply the skills and knowledge you have gained.

 You will be assessed using a range of methods from exams to coursework and presentations, with great opportunities to present your final-year projects to industry and researchers from other departments and organisations.